DescriptionThis unit is designed to give the student an introduction to the concept and practice of mission and its priority for the people of God.

 It explores the topic of mission from a biblical, theological, historical and sociological perspective.
 It enables the student to develop and apply concepts of mission in their local context.

-- DateClasses will be held on three consecutive days Wednesday, Thursday, Friday from 12 to 14 August 9.00am to 3.00pm
+DateClasses held three consecutive days Wednesday, Thursday and Friday 12 to 14 August 9.00am to 3.00pm

 Campus | 100 Maidstone St, Ringwood